Eteplirsen: History

 New Drug Applications (NDA) for eteplirsen and a similar drug drisapersen were filed with the US Food and Drug Administration (FDA) in August 2015.
 The Prescription Drug User Fee Act (PDUFA) goal dates for these were December 27, 2015 for drisapersen and February 26, 2016, for eteplirsen.
 Following FDA rejection of drisapersen, the agency announced a three-month time extension for its review of eteplirsen.
 The FDA panel decision was controversial because the FDA staff and the panel used a stricter standard of evidence than Sarepta and patient groups used.
 The FDA panel said that it was required by law to apply the standard of "substantial evidence" of effectiveness.
 This required randomized, controlled trials showing effectiveness of a meaningful clinical outcome, such as the ability to function in daily life.
 Sarepta and patient groups wanted to use the standard of historical controls, personal testimonies, and the presence of altered dystrophin in the body.
 On April 25, 2016, the Advisory Committee Panel voted against approval;.
 However, in June 2016, FDA requested for additional data from Sarepta to confirm findings of dystrophin production by eteplirsen.
 Janet Woodcock, director of the FDA's Center for Drug Evaluation and Research, overruled the panel, and FDA Commissioner Robert Califf deferred to her decision.
 Eterplirsen received accelerated approval on September 19, 2016.

 The European Medicines Agency reviewed the molecule in 2018, and refused to approve it.

 Following the approval of eteplirsen, two other drugs of a similar kind, golodirsen and viltolarsen received provisional approval from the FDA for the treatment of people with a confirmed mutation of the dystrophin gene that is amenable to exon 53 skipping as well as casimersen for exon 45 skipping.

 Society and culture

 Economics

-The US list price of eteplirsen is US$300,000 per year of treatment.
+The US list price of eteplirsen is US$300,000 per year of treatmentcitation needed.
 The Institute for Clinical and Economic Review has found the drug not cost effective at the list price when the cost of one Quality-adjusted life year (QALY) was equal to US$150,000.